IsaakBM/cesmle-ocn-fetch/README.md

 The current downscaling workflow makes several explicit methodological assumptions that should be kept in mind when interpreting the outputs.

+- Future conditions are treated as scenario-conditioned climate projections, not predictions or forecasts.
+The products are intended for climatological exposure and ecological screening workflows, not event timing or weather-like forecasting.

-- Future change is represented with an additive climatological change field computed within each model family, then applied to a trusted target baseline:
+- Future change is represented with a climatological change field computed within each model family, then transferred onto a trusted target baseline.
+  Most variables use an additive delta:
-  `downscaled future = trusted target baseline + model-derived change field`.
+  `downscaled projection = trusted target baseline + model-derived change field`.
+  The current IPCC/ESGF `chl` path uses a log-ratio delta:
+  `downscaled projection = trusted target baseline * exp(model-derived log change)`.

+- The central delta-change assumption is that each model's simulated climatological change signal is transferable onto the trusted baseline grid, coastline, vertical levels, and present-day climatology.
+This preserves the trusted baseline state while borrowing the model's projected change signal.

 - The hindcast climatology is treated as the historical baseline for the IPCC-to-hindcast downscaling branch.